Sunbasket is a meal kit service that’s focused on high quality ingredients and convenience.

 Offering a variety of meals produced using organic, sustainably sourced ingredients, Sunbasket may be a simple solution for busy, health-conscious consumers.

-However, as it’s relatively affordable and doesn’t offer options for all specialty diets, it may not be the best choice for everyone.
+However, as it’s relatively expensive and doesn’t offer options for all specialty diets, it may not be the best choice for everyone.

 This article takes an in-depth look at Sunbasket and whether you should give it a try.